opentelekomcloud-infra/zuul/doc/source/config/project.rst

       the project should be included (e.g., `git.example.com/foo`).
       This can also be a regex.
 In this case the regex must start with ``^`` and match the full project name following the same rule as name without regex.
+It can also be a list of names and/or regexes using the rules just outlined.
+With a list the project configuration is applied to every project that matches each name or regex in the list.
       If not given it is implicitly derived from the project where this is defined.

    .. attr:: templates